 - Building off the 2019 Nursing Innovations Fund, the University of Nebraska Medical College APRN nurse-led clinic continued to integrate the Community Health Worker as a key member of interdisciplinary health care teams, especially as it relates to mental health for those in rural and underserved communities in the state.

 The Nebraska Action Coalition continued to be successful in fostering local partnerships and implementing projects, including a Certified Nursing Assistant Mentoring Program and a diversity in nursing pipeline intervention.
 They built on their history by continuing to forge new relationships while bringing innovation to their work.

-The Nebraska Action Coalition will focus on three projects designed to address health equity in under-resourced areas through innovative programs that focus on housing and access to health and health care.
-They will 1) pilot a project with a local community organization to address chronic health issues by improving housing stock, 2) build on previous work to collect baseline data on nurses working with community health workers, and 3) pilot a mentoring project to support nurse aides.
+The Nebraska Action Coalition focused on three projects designed to address health equity in under-resourced areas through innovative programs that focus on housing and access to health and health care.
+The project included:

 The Nebraska Action Coalition planned on pursuing two projects.
 One project focused on involving nurses on a health literacy taskforce to develop a health literacy tool.
 Due to the departure of the lead for this project, the tool was not completed.
 The second project focused on involving nurses on a multidisciplinary supervision committee to develop guidelines for Community Health Workers (CHWs) across interdisciplinary settings.
 The third goal of project was to educate and engage nurse leaders on the role of CHWs and the supervision and value of this role to interdisciplinary teams.